fvangef/mlgsc/README.md

 -------

-Here is a short example of MLgsc used for classifying protein sequences of Spo0A to genus level in the Firmicutes clade (for more details, see the [real-world example](#real-world-example) below).
+Here is a short example of MLgsc used for classifying protein sequences of Spo0A to genus level in the Firmicutes (for more details, see the [real-world example](#real-world-example) below).

 We start with a multiple alignment of Spo0A protein sequences (stored in a Fasta